 When we were inn-sitting at Villa DeCary in Costa Rica, Nuria, one of the employees, taught me to make pico de gallo.
-She told me pico de gallo should have equal parts red, white and green, the colors of the Mexican flag.
+She told me it should have equal parts red, white, and green, the colors of the Mexican flag.
 These measures will get you close.
 When you are done, adjust it according to whatever your eyeballs or taste buds tell you.
 Nuria taught me that if it’s too tart, add more salt.
 If it’s too salty, add more lime.

-It’s best to mix your pico de gallo in non-reactive bowl made of glass, plastic, stainless steel or ceramic.
+It’s best to mix your pico de gallo in a non-reactive bowl made of glass, plastic, stainless steel, or ceramic.
 Except for stainless steel, metal bowls may react to the acid in citrus or tomatoes and impart a metallic taste to the food.

 Active time: 10 minutes

 Total time: 10 minutes

 - 4 medium Campari tomatoes, diced

 - 1/4 green bell pepper, diced

 - 1/4 cup cilantro, diced